Fouad10/laravel_chat/README.md

-# Laravel 7 - Realtime Chat Application
+# Laravel  Chat Application
-You can watch the serie on my YouTube channel via this link 👉 دورة تعلم ﻻرافيل 7 | Learn Laravel 7
+You can watch the serie

 ## Instructions
 To see the course files, make sure you select the appropriate branch.
 E.g. to see lesson 7 code you would select the lesson-7 branch.
 Happy coding :)